 As a result, they will likely retreat, with parents being unaware or unbothered by the consequences of their uninvolved parenting style.

 How you parent is paramount to a child’s growth and development.
-They have no choice where they live and who raises them when you bring them home from the hospital.
+They have no choice where they live and raise them when you bring them home from the hospital.

 Your style of parenting is crucial in how they present.

-The best-selling book, Kind Yet Firm: Discipline Your Toddler the Positive Parenting Way is a great read in terms of finding and practicing that balance between boundaries and love.
+The best-selling book, Kind Yet Firm: Discipline Your Toddler the Positive Parenting Way, is a great read about finding and practicing that balance between boundaries and love.

-PsychCentral has also created a test for you to take in order to find out your own personal parenting style.
+PsychCentral has also created a test for you to take to find out your own personal parenting style.
 You can find it here.

-Parental styles can sometimes fluctuate between two different approaches, this can be dependant on how each parent approaches situations, but it is evident which style molds the healthiest and positive children.
+Parental styles can sometimes fluctuate between two different approaches.
+This can depend on how each parent approaches situations, but it is evident which style molds the healthiest and most positive children.

 A diverse and enriching range of practices produces well-balanced people.